Ahmadjajja/E_Commerce_Mobile_App_Frontend/README.md

 # Frontend of E-Commerce Mobile App
-E-Commerce Mobile App have following functionalities: <br /> <br />
+Frontend E-Commerce Mobile App have following functionalities: <br /> <br />
 **1- User Registration and Login:** <br /> <br />

 Users can create an account or log in to the app.   <br />